Exanite/Exanite.Core/README.md

 # Exanite.Core

-Collection of miscellaneous code I use for my C# and Unity projects.
+Collection of miscellaneous code I use for my C# projects.

 Note: This package is intended for personal use.
 Things can change without warning.

-## Compilation Symbols

-- `EXANITE_CORE_DISABLE_MENU_ITEMS` - Prevents the menu items in Tools/Exanite.Core from being registered.

 ## License